 Definition: The relation connecting Policies to the Resources they control/govern.
+It is the inverse relation of < regulated By>.

 Rationale: Each Policy to be effectively implemented must be applied to Resources.
-This relation captures those Resources each Policy is designed to influence the actions and conduct.
+This relation captures those Resources for which each Policy is designed to influence the actions and conduct.

-Examples: Digital Rights Management Policy governs Functions, while Digital Rights govern Information Objects.
+• Digital Rights Management Policy governs Functions, while Digital Rights govern Information Objects.